EldritchCrow/Assignato-API/APIv1_doc.md

 Description: Removes a registerable object given an identifier
 Body: {
     "crn": "Unique CRN for assigning a class", "title": "Unique title for assigning an item.
-Having this param is mutually exclusive with crn" "name": "Professor name.
-Having this param is mutually exclusive with the above two params", }
+Having this param is mutually exclusive with crn", "name": "Professor name.
+Having this param is mutually exclusive with the above two params", "building": "The name of the building holding the room to remove.
+Mutually exclusive with the above", "number": "The room number of the room to remove.
+Must be present if and only if building is" }
 Returns: {
     "success": true|false,